 What is IR35?

-IR35 is a set of tax laws designed to figure out whether a contractor is genuine or operating as a disguised employee and avoiding tax.
+IR35 is a set of tax laws designed to figure out whether a contractor is genuine or operating as a disguised employee and avoid tax.

-And according to the Finance Bill released earlier this year (2019), it was confirmed the ‘client’ or ‘hirer’ are the ones responsible for any tax shortfalls, as well as deciding if the contractor falls inside IR35.
+And according to the Finance Bill released earlier in 2019, it was confirmed the ‘client’ or ‘hirer’ are the ones responsible for any tax shortfalls, as well as deciding if the contractor falls inside IR35.

 Where the end-user concludes that IR35 applies, the company who pays the contractor (which may be the end-user themselves, a recruitment agency, or other third party paying the intermediary) will be responsible for accounting for and paying the related tax and NIC to HMRC, including the additional cost of Employer’s NIC.